5 Steps – How to Keep Pasta Warm in a Crockpot

 If you prefer using an oven, put the pasta in a baking dish and cover it with foil.
 Set your oven temperature to approximately 340 degrees and wait for 30 minutes.

-Remember that these simple methods are only applicable a few minutes to serving time.
+Remember that these simple methods are only applicable for a few minutes to serving time.
 If you are not ready to do it, you are better off using a Crockpot or slow cooker.

 Why Is It Important To Keep Pasta Warm?